Canon EOS-1N: Background

 The optional Power Booster PB-E1 or Battery Pack BP-E1 attach to the base of the camera.
-The booster (PB-E1) holds 8 AA batteries or an optional Ni-Cad pack, and boosts the standard drive from 3 frames per second to 6(AI Servo AF: 5).
-The Power Booster E1 has its own shutter release and input dial for use when shooting in the vertical format.
-The battery pack (BP-E1) is a lighter and simpler accessory.
-This holds 4 AA cells and a lithium battery, and the user can select between the two power sources with a switch.
+The PB-E1 holds 8 AA batteries or an optional Ni-Cd pack, and boosts the standard frame rate from 3 frames per second to 6 (5 when using AI Servo AF).
+The PB-E1 has a shutter release and AE Lock button for use when shooting in the vertical format.
+There is also a Power Booster PB-E2 which adds a main control dial, focusing point selector button, and FE Lock/multi-spot metering button.
+The PB-E2 was designed for the later EOS-3 camera, and only provides the functionality of a PB-E1 when attached to an EOS-1 or 1N.

+The BP-E1 is a lighter and simpler accessory.
+This holds a 2CR5 lithium battery and 4 AA cells (in the removable Battery Magazine BM-1).
+The user can select between the two power sources with a switch.
 It provides a grip for vertical shots but no additional controls.
-The major appeal of the Battery Pack BP-E1 is that is lighter and less expensive than the power booster.
-There is also a PB-E2 (has AF-field-button, a wheel around the shutter-button).
-ATT: Statement about input dial on PB-E1 is wrong.
-PB-E1 has 2 buttons (shutter button, AE-lock) and vertical control switch (on/oFF) and nothing else.
-Input Dial is then only on PB-E2!Also called Power Drive Booster PDB.
-AA-Lithium -Batteries only if AE-Lock-button has a star * imprinted.
+The major appeal of the Battery Pack BP-E1 is that is lighter and less expensive than the PB-E1, while still providing the advantage of using inexpensive AA batteries.

-In addition to the standard EOS-1N there was another, specialised model in the range — the EOS-1N RS, introduced in 1995, with a permanently attached power drive booster.
+In addition to the standard EOS-1N there was another, specialized model in the range — the EOS-1N RS, introduced in 1995, with a permanently attached power drive booster.
 This camera has a fixed pellicle mirror so there is no viewfinder black-out at the moment of exposure.
 The fixed mirror allows high-speed continuous shooting at a top speed of 10 frames per second, with a shutter release lag as low as 6 ms. There is a cost to this however: slightly less light reaches the film, as some is always being directed up to the viewfinder and optical quality loss.
-By the time of the release of the next generation EOS 1V, considerable technical improvements to the standard camera design meant that Canon no longer offered RS model variants.
+By the time of the release of the next generation EOS-1V, considerable technical improvements to the standard camera design meant that Canon no longer offered RS model variants.

-The EOS 1N was discontinued in 2001 with the arrival of the EOS 1V.
+The EOS-1N was discontinued in 2000 with the arrival of the EOS-1V.